SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing the Innovation Lab 1, students possess a deep understanding of the organizational and human-resources related requirements of innovation processes.
+Upon completing the Innovation Lab 1, alumni possess a deep understanding of the organizational and human-resources related requirements of innovation processes.
 They have learned how to initiate innovative processes, search for ideas and present these conclusively to a jury, to answer critical questions and to explain entrepreneurial potentials.
-Students know how to create imaginative and innovative ideas, respecting their individual resources or existing market conditions and to phrase them strategically.
+Alumni know how to create imaginative and innovative ideas, respecting their individual resources or existing market conditions and to phrase them strategically.
 They have developed an appetite to do something completely "new".
-Upon completing this course, students know the techniques and methods for creative thinking and problem-solving processes.
+Upon completing this course, alumni know the techniques and methods for creative thinking and problem-solving processes.
 They are able to apply the insights gained in Innovation Lab 1 to develop, design and make new ideas ready for the market as well as provide organizational and market innovation.
-Students understand the ideation process and know how to apply creative problem-solving techniques and methods.
+Alumni understand the ideation process and know how to apply creative problem-solving techniques and methods.
 They are able to nudge and implement creative processes within as well as outside their own venture following the principles of "creative leadership".

 Superior module: